SleepApnea.org is reader-supported. We may earn a commission through products purchased using links on this page. Learn more here.

 TimedTimed mode, or T mode, switches between IPAP and EPAP according to a timed schedule and does not respond to the user’s spontaneous breathing pattern.
 This setting is used less often than the S or S/T modes, as the difference in timing between ventilation and spontaneous breathing can make breathing more difficult for some people.

-How Are the IPAP and EPAP Pressure Settings Determined?
+IPAP and EPAP Pressure Settings

 After a person has been prescribed a BiPAP machine, they must attend a titration study to determine their correct IPAP and EPAP settings.